JonShard/VoteBot/README.md

 | !setPatreonVoteCount | int | SongMaster | Change the number of additional votes users with the patreon role gets. |

 ## Roadmap
-VoteBot is currently in development.
+Votebot is currently in development.
 - [ ] !helloWorld command.
 - [ ] !displayList command.
 - [ ] !openVote command, with song data from database.